If you are searching for the best solution, click here: The solution most recommended by us [85%]

 Step 2.
 Output Profile window pops up.
 Go to General Profiles > MP4 Video (Codec: h264+aac) > OK.

 Step 3 (Optional).
 The resolution of the selected output format – MP4 Video – is set as 'keep origin' by default.
-If you would like to convert 4K to 1080P, click the gear icon to get access to settings window, change frame rate from 60fps to 30fps.
+If the 4K HEVC dropping frames problem is caused by high resolutions or frame rates, you can convert 4K to 1080P, click the gear icon to get access to settings window, change frame rate from 60fps to 30fps.
 Move to Resolution in Video Options panel, open the drop-down list and choose 1920x1080 or lower resolutions as the value.
 Click OK.

 After the resulting file is created, open and play it to check whether 4K HEVC dropping frames issue is fixed.